 Engagement with other stakeholders

-The Chair of the EBF’s Secondary Markets Working Group, Kerstin Hermansson (Swedish Securities Dealers Association) also sits on the ESMA Securities and Markets Stakeholders Group, where she also provides the views and experiences of the European banking sector.
+The Chair of the EBF’s Secondary Markets Working Group, Sara Mitelman Lindholm (Swedish Securities Dealers Association) also sits on the ESMA Securities and Markets Stakeholders Group, where she also provides the views and experiences of the European banking sector.

 The Securities and Markets Stakeholders Group helps to facilitate consultation between ESMA, its Board of Supervisors and stakeholders on ESMA’s areas of responsibility and provides technical advice on its policy development.
 This helps to ensure that stakeholders can contribute to the formulation of policy from the beginning of the process.